 Experience the thrilling water-based activities

 White water rafting is another way to get wet and wild in the Himalayas.
 There are several rivers to explore on rafting trips ranging from one day to a week or ten days.
 Though white water rafting is a true challenge, it is a serious adventure and a great way to test your limits the rapid flow of the river offers a thrilling ride with ups and downs and swift meandering pacing.

 Visitors get an exceptional opportunity to experience the exciting rafting trip in such wonderful mountain surroundings, with terraced paddy fields, deep gorges, and interesting hamlets around.

 The Trishuli River and Bhotekoshi River are close to Kathmandu and are the most popular white water rafting rivers.
 Other popular rivers include the Kali Gandaki near Pokhara, Marshyangdi, Karnali, and the Sun Koshi.
 These are well-known destinations for people who love aquatic adventures.
-Beside the river-based sports, you can also hike around the forest towards small villages.
+Besides the river-based sports, you can also hike around the forest towards small villages.
 Likewise, canyoning through the spectacular scenery of pristine forest with multiple cascading waterfalls dropping one after the other into revitalizing pools below is a must-do while you are in Nepal.

 Exploring Serene Towns midst numerous Natural Landscapes

-Apart from the mountains and hills and the forests in the plains, you can also discover some of the exotic cities and tranquil towns filled with beautiful landscapes and culture.
-Either it is about the snow-capped mountains, the beautiful lakes or a perfect leisure spending place, Pokhara offers a variety of choices for the visitors.
+Apart from the mountains and hills and the forests in the plains, you can also discover some of the exotic cities and tranquil towns filled with beautiful landscapes and cultures.
+Whether it is about the snow-capped mountains, the beautiful lakes, or a perfect leisure spending place, Pokhara offers a variety of choices for visitors.
 This may include trekking, sightseeing, experiencing the culture, shopping in the local market, active adventures like bungee jumping, paragliding, and several ways to chill.

 Bandipur, Palpa (Tansen), and Ghandruk are just a few instances of numerous beautiful places to visit in Nepal.
 You can visit more well-known landmarks in these naturally beautiful landscapes of Nepal.

 Explore the classical medieval village

 Trekking towards the village tour provides an opportunity to witness the traditional life of local people settling around.
 You will get a true insight into the culture, tradition, and customs of Nepalese with their lifestyles.